folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/stripes-diku/Readme.md

 ### STRIPES_PLATFORM

 What Stripes platform to clone from Git.
-Defaults to https://github.com/folio-org/platform-complete.
+Defaults to `https://github.com/folio-org/platform-complete`.

 ### STRIPES_BRANCH

 What Stripes platform branch to checkout.
-Defaults to q4-2018.
+Defaults to `q4-2018`.

 ### TENANT_ID

 The short name of the Tenant.
-Defaults to mytenant.
+Defaults to `mytenant`.

 ### OKAPI_URL

 URL to the Okapi back-end to use.
-Defaults to http://localhost:9130.
+Defaults to `http://localhost:9130`.